 During this trip I’ve realized that you just have to ride that wave until you get there.
 Just liking roadripping or flying, you have to treat your life like a journey.
 When you’re sitting in the passenger seat, you have absolutely no control over where you’re going or when you’ll arrive.
 You just have to sit there.
 Yeah you can give the coordinates to the driver, but you’re not in control.
 Nobody likes a backseat driver anyway, so you’re better off just trusting the driver and enjoying the ride as best as you can.

 Translating this back to life, I’ve learned to let God drive & I just sit and enjoy the ride.
 My dad wrote a book some years ago, “Why Worry?
 God is in Control”.
 The reality is, we never know where our journey is taking us, or how long it will take us to get there.
 You can estimate all you want, but those are just assumptions.
 You can plan out every aspect of your life, but you’ll soon come to realize that nothing ever goes as planned.
 As a project manager, that’s a lesson I’ve learned over and over again.

 It doesn’t matter how you get there, just get there.
-It make take you an extra year to graduate.
+It may take you an extra year to graduate.
 You might be out of work for another 6 weeks.
 No matter what your situation or setback is in life, never forget your end goal.
 You may have to reroute, but you’ll get there, trust me.
+Don’t quit.

 enjoy this song “California Love” by 2Pac & Biggie